 Because the PlayStation card is a Visa, it can be used just about anywhere, but purchases other than PlayStation and Sony earn just one point per dollar.
 One exception is paying your mobile phone bill, which will earn you three points per dollar.

 While redemption choices are limited to the Sony Rewards Catalog, there are thousands of options any gamer would love.
-You’ll also get an introductory 0% APR until September 2018, but high APRs of 15.24% to 24.99% kick in after that, penalizing the cardholder who carries a balance.
+You’ll also get 0% introductory APR through your 12/2018 billing period, but high APRs of 15.49% to 24.99% Variable± kick in after that, penalizing the cardholder who carries a balance.

 If you spend money on PlayStation products and services and pay off your card each month, you can benefit from holding this card.
 However, you would do well to supplement it with a good cashback card that offers more rewards for your non-Sony purchases.

 Jumpstart your earnings with a $50 store credit after your first purchase.
 The earnings continue with a generous 5 points per dollar on your PlayStation and Sony purchases.
 With no annual fee, a 0% introductory APR period on your purchases and the opportunity to earn statement credits for PlayStation digital entertainment service purchases, there’s a lot of benefits for the PlayStation aficionado.
 Add the perks of the Sony Rewards Program with the elevated earning capability when spending on the PlayStation card and you’ll certainly reap the rewards of being a cardholder.